trizist/agent-tool-templates/tools/global/render_chart_vegalite/README.md

 # Render Vega-Lite Chart Tool

-This tool is designed to generate Vega-Lite charts based on the dataset from the AI catalog.
+This tool is designed to generate Vega-Lite charts based on the dataset from the Data Registry.

 For implementation details, please refer to the [custom_model](./custom_model) directory and `custom.py` file.